rodri270/WordleSolver/README.md

 # WordleSolver
- python app that scraps wordle for the solution each day
+ python app that scrapes wordle for the solution each day